-The tape is cream crepe paper with a calibrated rubber adhesive for clean removal after 24-48 hours of application.
-The difference between the three variants is in the width, which is chosen according to the line to be masked and the size of the job.
-Locate your variant by SKU below.
+The tape is cream crepe paper with a rubber adhesive calibrated for clean removal within 24-48 hours of application.
+The difference between the three variants is the width, which is chosen according to the line to be masked and the size of the job.
+Find your variant by SKU below.

 |---|---|---|---|